Seraffina-93/wildlife/README.md

 ```

 Notes: for some reason I experienced some problems running the last docker image, but this didn't happen before when I tried with the first iterations.
-I believe it is a local problem, I will try again in another computer and update this.
+I believe it is a local problem, I started experiencing this issues when I updated pip.
+I will solve this and update the code if necessary.

 Thanks ! :)
+Lu